 - Coordinate the medical device registration approval process with India’s DCG(I)/CDSCO;

-- Prepare all necessary documents for the product registration application including Forms 40 and 44;
+- Prepare all necessary documents for the product registration application including Forms 40 and 44 (as required);

 - Coordinate payments of registration fees;

-- Assist with forms necessary to appoint an Indian Agent as your official representative;
+- Assist with forms necessary to appoint an India Authorized Agent as your official representative;

 - Coordinate submission of Plant Master File and Device Master File as needed;

-It takes approximately 6-9 months to complete the medical device registration process in India.
+It takes approximately 6-9 months to complete the medical device registration process in India, if a Technical Presentation or MDAC review is not required.
+A Technical Presentation or MDAC review will extend the timeframe by approximately 3-6 months.
 Once granted, medical device registrations in India are valid for 3 years.